moorepants/dissertation/delftbicycle.rst

 I had contacted the authors of [Meijaard2007]_ in the early winter of 2006 to try to get some tips on where to go with my master's thesis, which I wanted to do on the handling qualities of bicycles.
-I had come across Arend, Jaap and Jim's conference paper [Schwab2004]_ on their benchmark Whipple model used it to help me build and validate my first model earlier that year.
+I had previously come across Arend, Jaap and Jim's conference paper [Schwab2004]_ on their benchmark Whipple model used it to help me build and validate my first model earlier that year.
 Andy, Jim and Arend all replied, Jim at great length as usual, and the seeds were sown for some future collaboration.
 Jim began flooding my inbox with years of thoughts on the handling of bicycles and it turned out that Arend had just applied for a big grant to fund two PhD students for bicycle handling research that was uncannily similar to what I was dreaming up myself.
 I hadn't decided to do my PhD at UC Davis quite yet and Arend's potential PhD slot was enticing (Jodi was slated for one).
 But I ended up finishing my masters the following spring and signing on for the PhD at Davis.
 That summer I started thinking about applying for a Fulbright grant to study somewhere.
 I contacted Arend again to see if he was interested in having me and he was excited.
 I told him I was going to do it and then put it off.
-A few weeks shy of the deadline, I told Arend I didn't have time to do it.
+A week shy of the deadline, I told Arend I didn't have time to do it.
 He encouraged me to apply anyways and I agreed.
-I spent the next few weeks putting together the proposal and after several drafts I sent it off.
+I spent the next week putting together the proposal full time and after several drafts I sent it off.
 I didn't think about it much after that, but luck was on my side and I received the acceptance letter from the Fulbright commission the following spring.
 I was headed to the Netherlands for my first time living abroad.
-In the meantime Arend found a way to fund a PhD for Jodi so there was going to be some momentum when I arrived.
+In the meantime Arend found a way to fund a PhD for Jodi so there was going to be some momentum and a teammate when I arrived.

 When I arrived in Delft at the end of August in 2008 Jodi was working on several projects: a bicycle handling qualities review paper [Kooijman2011a]_,